-The Center for Visual Culture (CVC) at ICP seeks to generate stimulating public dialogues between concerned photographic and visual culture communities, academics, and collaborative partners from a range of creative and community-based organizations.
-Its goal is to explore the complex challenges facing our world, increasingly informed by the dynamic impact of visual culture and media while also lifting up photographic voices within ICP’s robust community.
+The Center for Visual Culture (CVC), established in 2016, is the home of ICP’s public programs.
+Our programs seek to generate stimulating public dialogues between concerned photographic and visual culture communities, academics, and collaborative partners from a range of creative and community-based organizations.
+The goal of ICP public programs is to explore the complex challenges facing our world, increasingly informed by the dynamic impact of visual culture and media while also lifting up photographic voices within ICP’s robust community.

 May 14, 2018

 Organized in collaboration with Eyebeam, this daylong symposium addresses the implications of visuality, representation, and privacy in the age of surveillance and big data.

 Additional support for public programs has been provided by The Bern Schwartz Family Foundation and, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.